 As mentioned, Circa occupies an entire block of the Fremont Street Experience.
-Much of the casino occupies the land once home to Las Vegas Club casino.
-This was a sports-inspired casino with a giant statue of a baseball player sitting above the main entrance.
+Much of the casino occupies the land that was once home to Las Vegas Club casino.
+This was a sports-inspired casino with a giant statue of a baseball player above the main entrance.
 Circa pays homage to that history with an enormous sportsbook that is bound to be a destination for sports fans and bettors visiting Las Vegas.

-There are other large sportsbooks in Las Vegas but the layout and seating options are different at Circa.
-The three-story video screen and stadium seating make this is a unique venue to wager and watch the games.
+There are other large sportsbooks in Las Vegas, but the layout and seating options are different at Circa.
+The three-story video screen and stadium seating make this is a unique venue in which to wager and watch the games.
 Guests who don’t walk into the main sportsbook can wager at a kiosk or satellite sports betting station on the second level.
 Even better, guests can watch the games on a massive screen outside on the pool deck.

 The Stadium Swim pool complex is open 365 days a year.
 The six pools are temperature-controlled for taking a dip during the cooler temperatures.
 When operating on all cylinders, Stadium Swim has a combination of features not found at any other pool complex in Las Vegas.
 Highlights include:

 - A covered gambling space featuring a handful of table games

 - A 143 x 40-foot video screen that dwarfs most casino sportsbooks

 - 30 cabanas, including one that holds 50 people